Vicia faba: Pests and diseases

 Many diseases appear at a higher rate in higher humidity.
 Therefore, cultivars being bred for higher density should be evaluated for disease problems.
 This can be mitigated by west–east rows for more sun drying effect.

 Disease tolerance is an important part of breeding V. faba.

-If transplanted instead of direct seeded there is a lower risk of some diseases including Botrytis fabae (see §Botrytis fabae).
+If transplanted instead of direct seeded there is a lower risk of some diseases including Botrytis fabae.

 Parasites

 In mainland Europe and North Africa, the plant parasite Orobanche crenata (carnation-scented broomrape) can cause severe impacts on fields of broad beans, devastating their yields.